 I found the spot and, seeing that others had scratched their initials into the wall, I committed my first act of vandalism.

-I closed out my Prague trip with a visit to my very favorite restaurant in the city.
-U Provaznice, or the Restaurant of the Rope-Maker’s Wife, is said to be haunted by the beautiful woman who once owned the bar.
-Legend has it that her husband got jealous of all the goings on at the bar and strangled her with a rope.
+My very favorite restaurant in the city is U Provaznice or the Restaurant of the Rope-Maker’s Wife.
+It’s said to be haunted by the beautiful woman who once owned the bar.
+Legend has it that her husband got jealous of all the goings-on at the bar and strangled her with a rope.